COVID-19 Vaccination Information for Kids and Teens

 Should my child stay home from school after the shot?

-If they have a fever, your teen should stay home.
+If they have a fever, your child or teen should stay home.
 Beyond that, so long as they are feeling well, there is no need to limit activities.

 What if my child is exposed to COVID-19 after they’ve been vaccinated?